marknelsonengineer/empire/API_DESIGN.md

 I need to get smarter on delegates and composites

 Original empire had a telnet like interface to the program.
-Empire to will have a proper API, and provide a ton that like interface by default, moved it exactly what I chose not to do.
+Empire V will have a proper API.

-Every unit gets a nation, serialized ID, and a random UID that will not change.

-Have a way of destroying and re-creating a Singleton.
-This is for testing purposes only.

-I think our namespace strategy is lacking

-Hang class UID_Generator off of Core.
-It can generate one or contiguous blocks of ids.

-Consider creating a serialized number class, a Singleton actually.
-And then assigning a unique ID number to every single object ever created.
-And that would be the primary key for the serialization or marshaling mechanism.

-We definitely need something like a model view controller architecture model is the colonels internal database.
-The view is each users capital centric view of the world.
-And everything the user interacts with needs to interact based on that map.
-In other words, users should never be exposed directly to the model itself.

-As we’re building out our objects, the constructor is going to be responsible for either creating the objects for a new game or on marshaling them.
-If we marshall them, it’s gonna have to be done in two steps.
-One question:   can we construct objects in an uninitialized state, and then have methods for Genesis or on marshaling?

 Consider a standard set of methods, like dump, validate, reset, sterilize, deserialize,

 Each country has a random GUID.
 That is the one and only mechanism for representing yourself to the server after initial login and credential exchange.

 Add APIs for Acts of God

 Think about what happens at the end of the game for a valid user who’s played who’s been played out.
 They have no sectors no memory no mobility no money.
 I think they should still be allowed to login and look around.
 They deserve to be more than just a visitor.

 I don’t think a micro services architecture is a good fit.
 Consider a micro service for a sector.
 You would need to have an attack service, a defend service, a produce service,.
 It might make sense to have sectors do some of these things.
 But they almost always have to interact with other things, which requires an approach more like a controller.

 For the security entitlements in each thread, we could.
-One.use a before and after pattern
+1. use a before and after pattern
-2.get a nonce from the security Oracle that is cryptograph bound to my thread ID.
+2. get a nonce from the security Oracle that is cryptograph bound to my thread ID.
-Has the nonce the patterns and my thread ID and have the Oracle sign that with its private key Then have my process validate all of that information using the Oracle public key
+3. Has the nonce the patterns and my thread ID and have the Oracle sign that with its private key
+4. Then have my process validate all of that information using the Oracle public key

 ## SOLID Design Principles
-The SOLID ideas are
-The Single-responsibility principle: "There should never be more than one reason for a class to change."[5]
-In other words, every class should have only one responsibility.[6]
+- **The Single-responsibility principle**: There should never be more than one reason for a class to change.
+Every class should have only one responsibility.
-The Open–closed principle: "Software entities ... should be open for extension, but closed for modification."[7]
-The Liskov substitution principle: "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."[8]
-See also design by contract.[8]
+- **The Open–closed principle**: Entities... should be open for extension, but closed for modification.
+- **The Liskov substitution principle**: Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it.
+See also design by contract.
-The Interface segregation principle: "Clients should not be forced to depend upon interfaces that they do not use."[9][4]
-The Dependency inversion principle: "Depend upon abstractions, [not] concretions."[10][4]
+- **The Interface segregation principle**: Clients should not be forced to depend upon interfaces that they do not use.
+- **The Dependency inversion principle**: Depend upon abstractions, *not* concretions.

 ## To Do